-Stephen Lang To Return As Main Antagonist For James Cameron's Avatar 2
+Avatar 2: Stephen Lang To Return As Main Antagonist For James Cameron's sequel to Avatar

 As for the scale in which Lang's Colonel will return is bigger than ever.
 In an interview earlier Cameron, himself had revealed the villain in the entire series does not change but has a big transformation in the most unexpected ways.
 He added, "There's not a new villain every time, which is interesting.
 Same guy.
 Same motherf*cker through all four movies.
 He is so good and he just gets better.
 I know Stephen Lang is gonna knock this out of the park."

-The principal photography for Avatar 2 and 3 have already been finished and the makers are getting ready to release the sequels in a years gap.
-While Avatar 2 is set to release in Dec 2021, Avatar 3 will hit the screen in 2023.
-The series stars, Sam Worthington, Zoe Saldana, Sigourney Weaver, and Stephen Lan.
+The principal photography for Avatar 2 and Avatar 3 have already been finished and the makers are getting ready to release the sequels in a years gap.
+While Avatar 2 is set to release in December 2021, Avatar 3 will hit the screens in 2023.

+The Avatar series stars Sam Worthington, Zoe Saldana, Sigourney Weaver, and Stephen Lang, among others.

 Govinda's BIZARRE Revelations: Actor Claims He REJECTED James Cameron's 'Avatar' For This Reason!